Information on the renewal procedure.

 To be valid, an appeal about a renewal assessment must:

-- be in writing to the AB chair
+• be in writing to the AB chair (ab.chair@iped-editors.org)

-- be made within two (2) weeks of the AE being notified of their unsuccessful application for renewal
+• be made within two (2) weeks of you being notified of your unsuccessful application for renewal

-On receipt of a valid appeal, the AB chair will appoint a different assessor and an AB member (neither of whom is applying for renewal of accreditation at that time) to conduct a second assessment of the renewal application.
-The candidate will be notified of the second assessment result within three weeks of the AB chair receiving the appeal.
+On receipt of a valid appeal, the AB chair will appoint a different assessor and an AB member (neither of whom is applying for renewal of accreditation in that year) to conduct a second assessment of your renewal application.
+You will be notified of the second assessment result within three weeks of the AB chair receiving the appeal.
 The appeal decision will be final.